zammad/zammad-admin-documentation/system/integrations/ldap/index.rst

 This section holds all requests Zammad handled for all LDAP sources.
-These entries can either contain synchronization information or logins (authentication attempts via Zammads login interface).
+These entries can either contain synchronization information or logins (authentication attempts via Zammad's login interface).

 By clicking on any request, Zammad will provide even more information.
 The provided information can be useful when something does not work as expected.